hmza09/nd00333-capstone/starter_file/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Udacity Capstone Project: Automl & HyperDrive Experiment

 The current project uses machine learning to predict patients’ survival based on their medical data.

 I create two models in the environment of Azure Machine Learning Studio: one using AutoML and one customized model whose hyperparameters are tuned using HyperDrive, then compare the performance of both models and deploy the best performing model as a service using Azure Container Instances (ACI).